 Kunal Agrawal, Michael A. Bender, Rathish Das, William Kuszmaul, Enoch Peserico, and Michele Scquizzato (*).
 “Tight Bounds of Parallel Paging and Green Paging.”
 Proceedings of the 32nd Annual ACM-SIAM Symposium on Discrete Algorithms (SODA), Pages 3022-3041, 2021.
 [PDF], [Video talk].

-For a complete list of my publications, please refer to my Google Scholar page.
+[For a detailed list of my publications, please refer to my research page.]

-3rd SIAM Symposium on Algorithmic Principles of Computer Systems (APOCS) 2022.
+SIAM Symposium on Algorithmic Principles of Computer Systems (APOCS) in 2023 and 2022.

 Email: rathish AT uh DOT edu